kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 \(2\) The person accepting the application submission must verify the identity of the applicant in a manner acceptable to the Administrator; and

-\(3\) The person making the application must, by logbook endorsement or other manner acceptable to the Administrator, show the applicant meets the flight review requirements specified in §61.56 of this chapter.
+\(3\) The person making the application must, by logbook endorsement or other manner acceptable to the Administrator, show the applicant meets the flight review requirements specified in [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.56   Flight review.|§61.56]] of this chapter.

 \[Docket FAA-2015-0150, Amdt.
 107-1, 81 FR 42209, June 28, 2016, as amended by Docket FAA-2018-0119, Amdt.
 107-2, 83 FR 9172, Mar.
 5, 2018\]